joshbrew/ScaleSpaceSynth/README.md

 `src/app.js` reads top-to-bottom in seven labelled sections — `APP_TEXT`, `AudioManager`, `Atlas`, `Engine`, `RadialUI`, `UI`, `Bootstrap`.
 Use Ctrl+F to jump around.

-## Why a single source file

-Original ask: editable by a designer, not just a developer.
-One file = no jumping between modules, no losing your place.
-Vite still bundles three.js + Tone.js + your code into a single self-contained HTML on build, so the deliverable is portable to anywhere a browser can read a file.

 ## Keyboard shortcuts

 | Keys | Action |